dzjxzyd/FusionESP/README.md

 transformers==4.46.2
 ```
 ### Datasets
 The original dataset are also uploaded to [Zenodo](https://zenodo.org/records/13891018).The dataset was downloaded from the our references without any modification.
 The dataset was divided into training, validation, and test sets as in the original paper. [paper 1](https://www.nature.com/articles/s41467-023-38347-2) and [paper 2](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012100).
-They can also be downloaded from Google Drive at save at [GoogleDrive link](https://drive.google.com/drive/folders/1op-L1iG55gGDhSCCXT9z62c9kJhoQ769?usp=drive_link).
+They can also be downloaded from OneDrive at save at [OneDrive link](https://ksuemailprod-my.sharepoint.com/:f:/g/personal/yonghui_ksu_edu/EiyZefFw5vZHrjZ1_NpdrgcBRyvJzReuHWLYYFSHvUFc8Q?e=EGkpJT).

 ### Embeddings
 To reduce the computation consumtion of repeated embedding generation for the same molecules and proteins, we separate the embeddings and training procedure.